ZhangLeUestc/VideoReid-TPAMI2020/README.md

 2. As Mars is the largest video re-id datasets, we sparsely sample several frames from all tracklet during training to speed up the training process.

-3. One may modify the sampling strategy used in the training and testing part to improve our results.
+3.You may modify the sampling strategy used in the training and testing part to improve our results.

 ## Citations
 Please cite the following papers if you use this repository in your research work: